edgedelta/docs/docs/configuration/outputs-streams.md

 > **Before you begin**
 >
 > Edge Delta recommends that you review and complete the steps listed in the [elastic index template and lifecycle creation guide](../appendices/elastic-index.md).
-> This process will help you prepare your Elastic Search environment to become an Edge Detla streaming target.
+> This process will help you prepare your Elastic Search environment to become an Edge Delta streaming target.

 <br>